mstksg/inCode/copy/entries/huffman-3.md

 #### The Problem

-Unfortunately, the naive approach displays some cracks in our case in that vanilla pipes do not have *leftover support*.
+Unfortunately, the naive approach has some holes: vanilla pipes do not have *leftover support*.
 That is, the stream terminates as soon as the Producer terminates.

 This is normally not a problem (it won't be an issue at all for our decoding program), except here in step 4: we need to clump up incoming directions into